 - They begin to understand how the body works and its limitations

-- Engaging in taking part in gymnastics teaches your boy the importance of team play
+- Taking part in gymnastics teaches your boy the importance of team play

 - Helps them develop stronger muscles and flexible body